Hayona/hayona-cookies/readme.txt

 3. Obtain the visitor’s consent and give them some control over their preferences.

 PII stands for Personable Identifiable Information and is a key element of the EU cookie law.

-### Cookie examples

-Examples of functional and non-PII cookies for which you don’t need the visitor’s consent:

-- Language choice
-- Shopping basket
-- Google Analytics – only if implemented correctly in non-PII mode!

-Examples of PII cookies – permission required:

-- Comscore
-- Google Adsense
-- Google Adwords remarketing
-- Facebook remarketing
-- All retargeting and advertising cookies
-- Most social media buttons (Add-this toolbar, Facebook like box, etc.)
-- Etc.

 ### Detect your cookies